mscarey/AuthoritySpoke/docs/guides/create_holding_data.rst

 ``holding_oracle.json`` contains a list of holdings.
 These are places where the text of the *Oracle* opinion endorses legal rules (or sometimes, rejects legal rules).
-Each of these rules is described procedurally, in terms of inputs and outputs.
+Each :class:`~authorityspoke.rules.Rule` is described procedurally, in terms of inputs and outputs.

 Each holding in the JSON input may also include an ``anchors`` field indicating where the holding can be found in the opinion.
 For instance,